SindhujaVilipala/assignment2-vilipala/README.md

 ###### LB Nagar
 LB Nagar is a ring road where too much vehicles were pass away and there is a hotel **kirthunga** where we can find a **Delicious** food.

+---

+Way to My favorite food location
+1. Go to shamshabad
+2. Take a bus
+    1. Travel from shamshabad to L.B.
+Nagar
+    8. On the right side of the Bus Station  there is a restaurant called krithunga
+1. There we can go and eat